t0mt0mm/ecu-test/README.md

 When an output state changes, the Real backend encodes the PWM and enable signals with cantools and sends a single `QM_High_side_output_write` frame.
 Incoming `QM_High_side_output_status` frames are decoded asynchronously so the live current is updated immediately in the GUI.

+## Signal Browser and Watchlist
+1. Load a DBC file with the **Load** button in the connection panel.
+All messages and signals are parsed dynamically—no signal names are hardcoded.
+2. Use the search field to filter messages or signals.
+Multiple signals can be selected at once.
+3. Click **Add to Watchlist** to begin tracking the selected signals.
+The watchlist refreshes every 100 ms for both Dummy and Real backends.
+4. Remove signals with **Remove Selected** when you no longer need them.

+The Dummy backend mirrors the Real backend signal names so the watchlist and logger operate identically in either mode.

 ## Outputs and Inputs
 - Enable or disable each high-side output with the checkbox and adjust the PWM using the slider.
 - The live current is shown next to each output.
 - Input signals update at 10 Hz.
 Digital inputs display `ON`/`OFF`, while analog inputs show numeric values.

 ## CSV Logging
-1. Choose the destination file path and the sampling rate (1–50 Hz).
+1. Select a destination file path and sampling rate (1–50 Hz).
+2. Populate the watchlist with the signals you want to capture.
-2. Click **Start Logging**.
-The CSV file includes the header `timestamp`, the currents for all five outputs, and the five input values.
+3. Click **Start Logging**.
+The CSV header contains `timestamp` plus every signal currently present in the watchlist.
-3. Click **Stop Logging** to finish and close the file.
+4. Click **Stop Logging** to finish and close the file.

 If the file cannot be opened, an error message appears and logging does not start.